borfebor/alpaca_proteomics/my-project/docs/Tutorial.md

 ## Anchor protein quantification

-Absolute quantification using Alpaca is optimised for label-free methods, relying on the addition of a set of anchor proteins at a know amount.
+Absolute quantification using Alpaca is optimised for label-free methods, relying on the addition of a set of anchor proteins at a known amount.

 **Table 1.** Format for the file describing the stock solution of anchor proteins.